UplinkCoder/bf-ctfe/Readme.md

 ---

-The Programm has to be a CT constant the arguments to the programm however can be runtime values.
+The Programm has to be a CT constant. the arguments to the programm however can be runtime values.